BionicClick/PHP-Twitch-lib/README.md

 ```
 + After you Authorize yourself you will see in http://localhost?code=YOUR-ACCESS-TOKEN in the url bar.
 + Add your access token into the config file and your ready to go.

+If you have any questions, issues or suggestions please send a mail to danny@dkamps18.net (When the website is properly working you will be able to make suggestions and report bugs/issues there